umass-cs-187/course-information/syllabus.md

 - To learn and apply the Java collections library.
 - To learn how to analyze general solutions rather than the specific.
 - To understand and apply the basics of algorithm analysis.
-- To learn and apply Java’s basic structuring mechanisms including references and arrays.
+- To learn and apply Java's basic structuring mechanisms including references and arrays.
 - To learn and apply abstract data types (ADT).
 - To learn and apply a variety of ADTs including stacks, queues,